Baja California pronghorn

 The Baja California pronghorn or peninsular pronghorn (Antilocapra americana peninsularis) is a subspecies of pronghorn, endemic to Baja California in Mexico.
 The wild population is estimated at 200.

 Population

-The Baja California pronghorn was the last subspecies of pronghorn to be described, and is found on the Baja peninsula.
+The Baja California pronghorn is found on the Baja peninsula.
 Aerial surveys in the mid-1990s counted 117 and 151 individuals; the ground surveys results were 83, 39, and 48 individuals.
 Male to female ratios were 66:100 in the aerial survey and 140:100 in the ground survey.
 After this study, researchers proposed to capture 30 individuals, 12 males and 18 females, to radio-collar and study further.